Danicodes/danicodes.github.io/_posts/2016-04-06-challenge-accepted.md

 Department of Health & Mental Hygiene offers 30 positions with pay ranging from $71/hour to $76/hour.
 (Sounds good to me) Fire Department offers the same rate for two positions.

-    Which jobs do you think are the hardest to fill?
+> Which jobs do you think are the hardest to fill?
   (What makes you say that?)

+****
 ### *Show Off* ###

+> Pick any dataset on labor you can find.
+  Draw a comparison between two related datasets or points of view (e.g. Which industries are laying off the most people and which industries have a huge hiring gap?)

+> Show the relative results in a single page, slide, blog post, or document with some pretty graphs and supporting text.